nbeaver/why-linux-is-better/why-linux-is-better.rst

 ----------------------------------------

 The Windows window manager and kernel are `very tightly coupled`_.
-One consequence of this is that Microsoft must wait for major version changes to implement kernel changes that rely on user interface changes.
+One consequence of this is that Microsoft tends to wait for major version changes to implement kernel changes that rely on user interface changes.
-For example, Microsoft did not implement `User Account Control`_ until Windows Vista was released, despite the well-known security problems intrinsic to `using an operating system as administrator by default`_.
+For example, Microsoft did not implement `User Account Control`_ until Windows Vista was released, despite the well-known security problems intrinsic to `using an operating system as administrator`_ all the time.

 .. _very tightly coupled: http://en.wikipedia.org/wiki/Window_manager#Microsoft_Windows
 .. _User Account Control: http://en.wikipedia.org/wiki/User_Account_Control
-.. _using an operating system as administrator by default: http://askubuntu.com/questions/16178/why-is-it-bad-to-login-as-root
+.. _using an operating system as administrator: http://askubuntu.com/questions/16178/why-is-it-bad-to-login-as-root

-`Windows remote desktop licensing`_ make multi-user remote access and sharing of machine resources expensive.
+`Windows remote desktop licensing`_ makes multi-user remote access and sharing of machine resources expensive.
-By design, multiple concurrent sessions are disabled on all but the server version of Windows, and `third-party remote desktop software is not permitted`_ to `circumvent this limitation`_. [#]_ [#]_ [#]_
+By design, multiple concurrent sessions are disabled on all but the server version of Windows, and `third-party remote desktop software is not permitted`_ to legally `circumvent this limitation`_. [#]_ [#]_ [#]_

 .. _Windows remote desktop licensing: http://technet.microsoft.com/en-us/library/cc725933.aspx
 .. _third-party remote desktop software is not permitted: http://superuser.com/questions/784523/tightvnc-while-an-rdp-session-is-running